antaalt/antaalt.github.io/_drafts/shader-validator.md

 A language server is a server (duh) that will be responsible of helping programmer by providing him some helpful features.
 This kind of feature could be:

-- Diagnostic: Send some feedback about the code you are writing telling you where you made some mistake such as forgetting ';'.
+- Diagnostic: Send some feedback about the code you are writing.

 ![diagnostic](/assets/images/posts/shader-validator-part1/diagnostic.png)